GoogleCloudPlatform/webapp2/docs/guide/routing.rst

     ])

-The first argument in the routes above is a regex template, the second argument is the handler to be used, and the third is a name used to build a URI for that route.
-We already know what the handler is for, so let's explain the other two.
+The first argument in the routes above is a regex template, the second argument is the request handler to be used, and the third is a name used to build a URI for that route.
+We already about the :ref:`guide.handlers`, so let's explain the other two.

 Check :meth:`webapp2.Route.__init__` in the API reference for the other parameters accepted by the ``Route`` constructor.